ParallelGSReg/ModelSelectionGUI.jl/docs/src/start.md

 start()
 ```

-If the web client is enabled open your web browser and enter the following URL: [http://localhost:8000]
+!!! note
-(http://localhost:8000) (please change the port for the one that is in your configuration)
+    If the web client is enabled open your web browser and enter the following URL: [http://127.0.0.1:8000](http://127.0.0.1:8000).
+Please change the host and port for the one that is [in your configuration](configuration.md).